-Francisco wriggled out of a two-on, one-out jam, closing out the New York Mets' 6-4 victory Friday night after calling their crosstown rivals "chickens."
+Francisco closed out the Mets' 6-4 victory over the Yankees a couple of days after calling their crosstown rivals "chickens."

-Ike Davis received a boost from the Yankees on his three-run homer, Justin Turner had a two-run single and the Mets scored five runs in the first inning with two outs.
+Ike Davis received a bit of help from the Yankees on his three-run homer, Turner had a two-run single and the Mets scored five runs in the first inning with two outs.
 Andy Pettitte looked flat after waiting out a rainstorm that set back the start of the season's second Subway Series by 53 minutes.

 Davis followed Turner's hit with a fly to right that a leaping Nick Swisher got his glove on.
 But when he hit the wall, the ball was nudged off the top of the fence and over for a 5-0 lead.